riz4d/MineProxy/README.md

 # MineProxy
-MineProxy is python script it does more than just check if proxies are working.
+MineProxy is python script it does more than just check proxies are working.
 It can gather proxies from your computer or mine from online and test them to see if they're active, and then save the ones that work best into a new file.

 ### Features